-The property is owned 75% by Endurance, and 25% by Amarc Resources Ltd. Several mineral claims comprising the property were allowed to lapse during the year.
+The Nechako Gold Property, British Columbia is owned 75% by Endurance and 25% by Amarc Resources Ltd. Several mineral claims comprising the property were allowed to lapse during the year.
 No further exploration is recommended on the Nechako Gold Project.